valenjet/upskill-in-testing-with-python/code/ch02/README.md

 Refactoring allows you to improve the structure and clarity of the code without changing its behavior.
 The automated tests are there to help.

-The automated tests you've built up in prior TDD iterations play a crucial role in supporting refactoring.
+The automated tests you've built up so far in the prior TDD iterations play a crucial role in supporting refactoring.
 They provide a _safety net_ that helps ensure the behavior of the code-under-test remains unchanged while that code is modified, restructured, or otherwise improved.

 Good automated testing liberates refactoring.